angelewilliams/whats-cooking/README.md

 - [x] Add ability to save
 - [x] Connect data model to api
 - [x] Add ability to search regardless of capitalization
-- [ ] Add ability to make a curated to cook list
+- [x] Add ability to make a curated to cook list
-- [ ] Add ability to search through user pantry to determine what they need to buy.
+- [x] Add ability to view whether user has enough in their pantry to cook the given recipe.
+- [x] Add ability to add ingredients to pantry and update API
+- [x] Add ability to cook a recipe and reduce pantry amounts in user API based amounts 'used'

+_Possible Future Improvements_
+- [ ] Add more accessibility
+- [ ] Refactor DOM updates to separate modular file
+- [ ] Add cook through instructions

 <p align="right">(<a href="#top">back to top</a>)</p>